Matzefritz/HiWonder_MentorPi/README.md

 to your .bashrc file in order to source the ROS2 workspace every time a terminal is started.

 ### Install Additional Dependencies
-First update your package manager
+First, update your package manager:
 ```bash
 sudo apt update
 ```